justinlocsei/himation/README.md

   },
   "servers": {
     "app": {
-      "host": "localhost", // The hostname on which the app server will listen "path": "/",         // The root URL for the app server "port": 80,          // The port on which the app server will listen "protocol": "http",  // The protocol used to handle application requests "publicUrl": null    // The public URL by which the app server is accessible },
+      "caCertificatePath": null, // The path to the certificate for the CA that signed the app server's certificate "host": "localhost",       // The hostname on which the app server will listen "path": "/",               // The root URL for the app server "port": 80,                // The port on which the app server will listen "protocol": "http",        // The protocol used to handle application requests "publicUrl": null          // The public URL by which the app server is accessible },
     "assets": {
-      "host": "localhost", // The hostname for the asset server "path": "/",         // The root URL for the asset server "port": 80,          // The port for the asset server "protocol": "http",  // The protocol used for the asset server "publicUrl": null    // The public URL by which the asset server is accessible }
+      "caCertificatePath": null, // The path to the certificate for the CA that signed the asset server's certificate "host": "localhost",       // The hostname for the asset server "path": "/",               // The root URL for the asset server "port": 80,                // The port for the asset server "protocol": "http",        // The protocol used for the asset server "publicUrl": null          // The public URL by which the asset server is accessible }
   }
 }